This is a foreign exchange guide to Aruba, the Aruban Florin currency plus AWG transfers and travel tips.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Aruba
+Get a better deal for foreign transfers to Aruba

 When sending money to Aruba it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :